 ABOUT THE AUTHOR

 Mark wrote his first ten pages at the age of twelve, complete with diagrams of Indians, a stampede, and a prairie fire.
 More recently, he’s been writing historical fiction in an early medieval setting.
 He is the author of The Bonfires of Beltane, an epic novel of Christian historical fiction set in ancient, Celtic Ireland at the time of St. Patrick.
-He’s currently working on a sequel to that book and a fantasy novel.
+He’s also finished The Amulet, a sequel that’s in the hands of readers, and soon an editor.

 When he’s not working for his church, Mark will probably be at his desk writing.
 Or walking his dog, Chloe, a miniature Australian shepherd who requires four miles a day to keep from driving her master crazy.